Witiko/witiko.github.io/_posts/2016-07-17-Antelope-Canyons.md

   {% include image.html url="20160717-180148.jpg" description="The end of the Upper Antelope Canyon" %}
   {% include image.html url="20160717-182619.jpg" description="A Shelby GT-H on the Upper Antelope Canyon parking lot" %}

-The entrance to the lower canyon is closer to the parking lot, so we can approach it on foot.
-The entrance fees are also much more reasonable ($20 + $8 tribal fee per a visitor), the canyon is equally stuning but longer, and there is a cafe at the parking lot.
-If you are time-pressed, I suggest you skip the upper canyon.
+The entrance to the lower canyon is closer to the parking lot, so we could approach it on foot.
+The entrance fees are much more reasonable ($20 + $8 tribal fee per a visitor), the canyon is equally stuning but longer, and there is a cafe at the parking lot.
+If you are time-pressed, I suggest you skip the upper canyon in favour of the lower one.

   {% include image.html url="20160717-200834.jpg" description="Near the entrance to the Lower Antelope Canyon" %}
   {% include image.html url="20160717-201945.jpg" description="Near the entrance to the Lower Antelope Canyon" %}